Poisson geometry and representations of PI 4-dimensional Sklyanin algebras

 \bre{uqsl2} Note that Theorem~\ref{tthm3} makes precise the representation-theoretic connection between the PI 4-dimensional Sklyanin algebras and the quantized enveloping algebra $U_q(SU(2))$ at $q$ a root of unity, as introduced initially in the physics literature.
 Namely, the main result of Roche-Arnaudon \cite{RocheArnaudon} is that when $q$ is a root of unity of order $m$, then $U_q(SU(2))$ has $d$-dimensional irreducible representations for all $1 \leq d \leq m$ when $m$ is odd, and has $d$-dimensional irreducible representations for all $1 \leq d \leq \frac{m}{2}$ and $d = m$ when $m$ is even.
 They also show that $U_q(SU(2))$ arises as a `trigonometric limit' of a 4-dimensional Sklyanin algebra $S$.
 Connections between $S$ and $U_q(SU(2))$ (or rather, $U_q(\mathfrak{sl}_2)$) are also discussed in work of Smith and Stafford \cite[Section~1]{SmithStafford}. \ere

 {\bf Acknowledgements}.
 The authors thank S. Paul Smith for generously making available his 1993 work \cite{Smith1993} via private communication and for also making it available for public use recently on the ArXiv e-print service.
+The authors also thank the anonymous referee for their numerous comments, which enabled us to greatly improve the quality of this manuscript.

 \sectionnew{Preliminary results on 4-dimensional Sklyanin algebras $S$} We provide in this section background material on (the noncommutative projective algebraic geometry of) 4-dimensional Sklyanin algebras.
 This includes a discussion of various ring-theoretic and homological properties of these algebras, which were established by Smith-Stafford \cite{SmithStafford}.
 We also provide a detailed analysis of the center and symmetries of 4-dimensional Sklyanin algebras, which will play a key role in the rest of the paper.
 This analysis extends results of Smith-Tate \cite{SmithTate}, Smith-Staniszkis \cite{SmithStan}, and Chirvasitu-Smith \cite{ChirSmith}.